osuosl/timesync-node/docs/source/design/draft_api.rst

 Likewise, if you'd like to edit an existing object, POST to */<object name>/<slug>* (or for time objects, */times/<id>*) with a JSON body.
+The object only needs to contain the part that is being updated.

 *POST /projects/<slug>*